alkhe/fluxette/README.md

 ```

 ## Todo
+* React and non-React builds
+* switch to webpack for builds
 * implement rewinding
-* switch to webpack for builds
-* make isomorphic easier
 * arrays of middleware
-* React and non-React builds
 * add lint, code coverage, CI, badges, and all that jazz
+* make isomorphic easier
-* add more examples
+* add more examples (async, router, flux-comparison, etc.)
 * add more philosophy and best practices to README
 * submit to HN